 Having worked with a wide range of clients over the years, my colleagues and I at Environics Analytics have seen multicultural marketing go from “everyone’s talking about it but nobody’s doing it,” to “a lot of people are talking about it and some are actually doing it.”
 That’s positive news, though marketers often express their struggle—and occasionally some guilt—associated with multicultural marketing.
 We hear that budgets are really tight, making it difficult to support these niche markets; that the markets are so splintered and small that it’s hard to achieve a positive ROI; and that multicultural populations are not well understood.
 The guilt seems to come from marketers’ realization that while these markets are growing rapidly and will affect brand health now and in the future, they’re not getting the attention they deserve.

-So I’ll pose the question that is undoubtedly on many marketers’ minds: “Do you have to do something tailored to cultural markets?”
-I would say the answer is: not necessarily.
+So I’ll pose the question that is undoubtedly on many marketers’ minds: “Do you have

 If we adopt a statistician’s point of view, we would think about different consumer attributes that drive the consumption of products.
 These might be demographic characteristics such as age, number of children, income, urbanity and dwelling type, or psychographic attributes like technology orientation and environmental consciousness.
 A statistician would view cultural identity as just another attribute that could have an impact on consumption.
 It is one that’s gained importance in the past few years because there is more variation in culture on a large scale in Canada than there used to be.
 But it doesn’t always matter, just as environmental consciousness or presence of children doesn’t always matter for every product or service.